 There are two water parks at Morey's Piers: Raging Waters Water Park is located at the end of Mariner's Pier while Ocean Oasis Water Park is at Surfside Pier.
 Check out Shotgun Falls, Rocket Raft Run, speed slides, and rope swings.
 An interactive pirate ship and family pool are great for younger kids.

 Go down head first, if you dare, at Breakwater Beach's Patriot's Plunge.

 14. Breakwater Beach Waterpark at Casino Pier — Seaside Heights

 A great place to visit while you're at the shore, Breakwater Beach offers free-fall slides, serpentine slides, a mat race slide with plunge drop, an interactive multilevel splash play area, and hot tub springs.
 Yes, hot tub springs.

 A version of this article was first published in 2016.
-Writer Kristen Sullivan contributed to this 2021 update.
+Writer Corrie Stango cntributed to this 2022 update.